-The Council will preserve and protect trees on the landmark register.
+The Council will preserve and protect the trees on the landmark register.

-- LT 1.1: To continue to survey trees and woodlands so as to find and register all landmark trees. - LT 1.2: To extend the resources available to ensure that all landmark trees can be adequately maintained.
+- LT 1.1: To continue to survey trees and woods so as to find and then register all landmark trees. - LT 1.2: To extend the resources available to ensure that all landmark trees can be adequately maintained.